adfinis/virtesk/doc/amoothei-tc-tools.rst

     |     .o+=oo.o.=+o|
     +-----------------+

-| Afterwards, copy the private key to
-  ``/etc/amoothei-vdi/amoothei-thinclient-ssh-private-key-id_rsa``,
-| and paste the public key into the kickstart post section (search for
-  ``authorized_keys`` in the kickstart file).
+Afterwards, copy the private key to ``/etc/amoothei-vdi/amoothei-thinclient-ssh-private-key-id_rsa``, and paste the public key into the kickstart post section (search for ``authorized_keys`` in the kickstart file). |br|

 Individual config file
 ~~~~~~~~~~~~~~~~~~~~~~

-| After sourcing the main config file, the optional individual config
-  file is sourced.
-| Individual configuration will override the main configuration.
+After sourcing the main config file, the optional individual config file is sourced.
+Individual configuration will override the main configuration.

 This allows you to create custom instances (see
 `below <#custom-tool-instances>`__) of the TC tools if nessesary, and to